Tag: apples

 Apple Crisp (How Do You Like Them Apples)

 My consolation for summer ending is the arrival of Fall, the magical transition that eases us into the coming colder months.
 The air is crisp and cool without the icy sting of winter.
 I love how the trees drop their leaves creating a carpet of orange and yellow hues.
-Yes, I’m going to miss summer’s yummy bounty but the fall season does have its rewards.
-From our weekly trek to the farmer’s market we brought home a variety of beautiful apples and pears instead of peaches and plums.
+Yes, I will miss summer’s yummy bounty but the fall season has its rewards.
+From our weekly trek to the farmer’s market, we will bring home a variety of beautiful apples and pears instead of peaches and plums.
 Not a bad trade-off.

 dsc04790Too lazy to make a pie I mulled over what to do with the apples, my aha moment came quickly, APPLE CRISP.